Skip to main content

 Response header

-The data part consists of up to 16 parameters can be acknowledged at a time.
+The data part can acknowledge the modification of up to 16 parameters.

 4 Bytes3 Bytes3 Bytes...